bevyengine/bevy-website/content/learn/book/welcome/_index.md

 [Contributions to the engine](https://github.com/bevyengine/bevy/) are extremely welcome, but if you want something fully-featured to make your dream game *today*, check out [Godot](https://godotengine.org/) instead!

 Unsurprisingly, Bevy's rapid pace of development means that our APIs will break, repeatedly, in both deep and pervasive ways.
-This allows us to refine the engine now, adding new features and fixing problems fast, rather than being tied to a first attempt.
+This allows us to get user feedback and refine the engine now, adding new features and fixing problems fast, rather than being tied to our first attempt.
 That said, updating versions of Bevy is surprisingly painless; we provide migration guides and Rust's excellent tooling will guide you.
 Chase the errors until everything compiles again and you should be basically done.